h2non/thread.js/README.md

 Any passed value to the thread scope will be cloned (it will be passed by value, not by reference), so mutation is not possible between scopes

-If you create a pool of threads, you must consider that threads are scope-isolated.
+If you create a pool of threads, you must consider that threads in the pool are scope-isolated too.
-So it's not supported data synchronization between threads in the pool.
+In other words, it's not supported scope synchronization between threads in the pool.
-You cannot have side-effects between threads
+That is positive becouse you cannot have side-effects between threads, but must be aware about global scope dependencies in your code in other to avoid inconsistency between threads

 All values passed to must be JSON-serializable, meaning only primitives types, raw objects and functions.
 Same with return values from threads.